Rajesh-Royal/ChatAppSocketIO/Readme.md

     "socket.io": "^2.3.0"
   }
   ```
 *** Update for image compression support max image size 1MB after compression.
-Other data will be preoceed without compression
+Other data will be preoceed without compression it process data in Base64 format so big-size media may not support or take long time to get uploaded.

 Heroku demo - https://socketio-chat-app.herokuapp.com/